Rosales, Pangasinan: History

 Rosales was created as a separate municipality through a Royal Decree in 1852.
+It had been part of the province of Nueva Ecija before being finally transferred to the province of Pangasinan.
+From 1903 to 1906, the town of Balungao was made part of Rosales.

 Geography

-The Municipality of Rosales is a junction town for those travelling between the provinces of Tarlac and Nueva Ecija to the other towns of Pangasinan.
+Rosales is a junction town for those travelling between the provinces of Tarlac and Nueva Ecija to the other towns of Pangasinan.
 It is accessible via Tarlac–Pangasinan–La Union Expressway (TPLEX), or via the MacArthur Highway.
 The town itself is dotted with ancestral houses and heritage structures deemed important cultural sites via the National Cultural Heritage Act.

 Rosales is situated 56.53 km from the provincial capital Lingayen, and 173.17 km from the country's capital city of Manila.

 Barangays

 Rosales is politically subdivided into 37 barangays.
 Each barangay consists of puroks and some have sitios.